 How the Tax Cuts and Jobs Act Affects Employees

-From the employee perspective, it is still possible to receive parking or transportation benefits (like a transit pass), but these are limited at a maximum of $265 per month in parking benefits or other transportation-type benefits like a transit pass.
+From the employee perspective, it is still possible to receive parking or transportation benefits (like a transit pass), but these are limited to a maximum of $265 per month in parking benefits or other transportation-type benefits like a transit pass.
 Although employees may have to set up a special account to set aside pre-tax income for use of the benefit and have lost some bicycle-related reimbursement benefits within the new landscape of the TCJA, most employees nonetheless continue to be poised to enjoy QTF transportation benefits at a level that ought to cover typical monthly parking expenses.
 So aside from folks that ride their bike to work or work in an extraordinarily expensive parking market, most employees will not notice much difference with the TCJA changes.

 How the Tax Cuts and Jobs Act Affects Employers